High Surf Advisory issued for Saipan, Tinian by NWS - NewsBreak

 Rip Current Statement issued for Rota, Saipan, Tinian by NWS

-Effective: 2023-01-14 16:24:00 Expires: 2023-01-15 18:00:00 Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Inexperienced swimmers should remain out of the water due to dangerous surf conditions.
+Effective: 2023-01-15 06:16:00 Expires: 2023-01-15 18:00:00 Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Inexperienced swimmers should remain out of the water due to dangerous surf conditions.
 Swim near a lifeguard.
 If caught in a rip current, relax and float.
 Don`t swim against the current.
 If able, swim in a direction following the shoreline.
 If unable to escape, face the shore and call or wave for help.
-Target Area: Rota; Saipan; Tinian HIGH SURF ADVISORY NOW IN EFFECT UNTIL 6 PM CHST SUNDAY HIGH RISK OF RIP CURRENTS THROUGH SUNDAY AFTERNOON HIGH SURF WARNING IS CANCELLED * WHAT...Large breaking waves of 9 to 13 feet in the surf zone and dangerous rip currents. * WHERE...North and east facing reefs of the Marianas. * WHEN...Until 6 PM ChST Sunday. * IMPACTS...Dangerous swimming and surfing conditions and localized beach erosion.
-Rip currents can sweep even the best swimmers away from shore into deeper water. * ADDITIONAL DETAILS...Surf has subsided to below dangerous levels but will remain hazardous through Sunday.
+Target Area: Rota; Saipan; Tinian HIGH SURF ADVISORY REMAINS IN EFFECT UNTIL 6 PM THIS EVENING HIGH RISK OF RIP CURRENTS THROUGH THIS AFTERNOON * WHAT...Large breaking waves of 8 to 12 feet in the surf zone and dangerous rip currents. * WHERE...North and east facing reefs of the Marianas. * WHEN...Until 6 PM ChST Sunday. * IMPACTS...Dangerous swimming and surfing conditions and localized beach erosion.
+Rip currents can sweep even the best swimmers away from shore into deeper water. * ADDITIONAL DETAILS...Surf has subsided to below dangerous levels but will remain hazardous today.

 Comments / 0